ironscar/spring-six-pro/readme.md

   - they can be chained in sequence to keep converting from one `Mono` to another
 - Figure out how to add: [TODO]
   - path variable and request params
-  - auth config
+  - auth config in DB
-  - use password directly from spring security context (its encoded in bcrypt and we dont have the actual password so it fails)
   - reactive exception controller
   - all types of http methods
   - DB calls
   - parallel calls with webclient
+  - use password directly from spring security context (its encoded in bcrypt and we dont have the actual password so it fails)

 ### Caveats

 - You shouldn't have `web` and `webflux` dependencies in same project as webflux APIs silently fail with 404 in that case
   - we can still use `WebClient` in normal REST APIs though
-  - commenting the dependency and `AppSecurityConfig` for now to make it work as `HttpSecurity` bean is only added for `web`
+  - commenting the dependency and adding `webflux` and `web` as profiles to select the specific security config for now to make it work as `HttpSecurity` bean is only added for `web` and not for `webflux`
-  - we also need to stop using the `custom-jdbc-security` we setup as that config if in AppSecurityConfig
+  - the `custom-jdbc-security` won't work anymore as spring reactive does not support it out of the box
+    - JDBC/JPA are blocking-type APIs and so spring reactive does not recommend using `JdbcUserDetailsManager`
+    - It recommends using MongoDB/Redis
-  - as a result, the default username and password can be added as `Basic Auth` while calling API
+  - as a result, the default username and password can be added as `Basic Auth` while calling API unless overridden
+- Even if `web` dependency is commented out, the web APIs still work, but with the webflux auth config

 ---